Proposed New Campus: FAQ

 How are you going to deal with traffic related to your use of the campus?

-Our team has developed, in coordination with DDOT, a comprehensive transportation demand management (TDM) strategy to proactively address the impact of our operations on the surrounding transportation network and encourage sustainable transportation options for members of our school community.
-Additional details about our transportation plans are available.
+Our team has developed, in coordination with DDOT and in response to community input, a comprehensive transportation demand management (TDM) strategy to proactively address the impact of our operations on the surrounding transportation network and encourage sustainable transportation options for members of our school community.
+Additional details about our transportation plans are available on our Meetings & Presentations page.

 What types of services are provided at The River School clinic?
 How many patients will be coming to the clinic every day?